Akashathile Paravakal

 Akashathile Paravakal (English:The Birds of the Sky) is a 2001 Malayalam language film produced by Feroz.
-The film is directed by V. M. Vinu, and stars Kalabhavan Mani and Sindhu Menon in the lead roles along with Kaviyoor Ponnamma, Jagathy Sreekumar, Indrans and I. M. Vijayan.
+The film is directed by V. M. Vinu, and stars Kalabhavan Mani and Sindhu Menon in the lead roles along with I. M. Vijayan, Kaviyoor Ponnamma, Jagathy Sreekumar and Indrans.
 The music was composed by S. Balakrishnan and Rajamani.
 The film is based on a story written by Johnson Esthappan.
 The film was commercially successful.

 Plot

 The story is based on Chandanakkunnu panchayat, where rabies due to dog bites has become a fearsome epidemic.
 People in the panchayat seek all ways to kill the affected dogs.
 The incumbent panchayat president is challenged by Dasappan raising the insecurity the disease has spread in the place.
 To gain public support, Dasappan brings Udumbu Vasu to the panchayat to kill the dogs.
 Vasu is lodged in Muthassi's house.
-Muthassi's granddaughter SreeDevi falls in love with Vasu after hearing about his orphaned life after his mother's death from a dog bite.
-Meanwhile, Palayar Manikkyam, Sreedevi's father's murderer, makes a ruckus in the house for getting him arrested for murder.
-This instigates a fight between Vasu and Manikkyam.
-Within a few days Vasu gets bitten by a dog and gets rabies.
-Manikkyam tries to use this situation to kill Vasu, but instead Vasu kills him.
-In order to save Vasu from being killed by the public, Muthassi kills him.
-Everybody in the village weeps at his death.
+Muthassi's granddaughter Sreedevi falls in love with Vasu after hearing about his orphaned life after his mother's death from a dog bite.
+Meanwhile, a dreaded gangster and criminal Walayar Manikyam, who killed Sreedevi's father, makes a ruckus in the house for getting him arrested.
+Vasu and Manikyam get instigated in a fight after Manikyam misbehaves with Sreedevi, where Manikyam vows revenge on Vasu.
+While killing two dogs, Vasu gets bitten by one of them and the next day, he gets rabies.
+Manikyam uses this situation to kill Vasu, but he ends up getting killed by Vasu.
+In order to save Vasu from being killed by the villagers, Muthassi kills him.
+Everyone in the village weeps at his death.